hetanthakkar/Graphics-Portfolio/README.md

 # Graphics-Portfolio
-Compilation of all Computer Graphics Project.
+Compilation of Computer Graphics Projects.
+This repository includes projects that are part of an academic course.
+The code is available upon request.